oculus-samples/Unreal-HandGameplay/README.md

 |**[Hand Movement Filtering](./Plugins/OculusHandTools/README_HandTrackingFilter.md)**||Stabilizes the hand and finger movement while tracking is low quality or lost.
 This significantly improves the feel of using your hands, particularly in poor tracking situations like while punching.
 You can read more about the implementation of this component [here](https://developer.oculus.com/blog/adding-hand-tracking-to-first-steps/).|
 |**[Two-handed Aiming](./Plugins/OculusHandTools/#two-handed-aiming)**|<img width="256" src="./Media/aiming.png" />|Aiming is a reliable, useful, and fulfilling hand interaction when done with both hands.|
 |**[Example Hands for Tutorials](./Plugins/OculusHandTools/#example-hands-for-tutorials)**||Effectively illustrate to users the poses your app expects.|

+# Updates

+## 20 December 2023 Update

+We updated the project to UE5.3.